mikaeldui/riot-games-dotnet-client/README.md

 ### Doing multi-game stuff
-Using the `RiotGamesClient` class gives you easy access to multiple game clients at ones.
+Using the `RiotGamesClient` class gives you easy access to multiple game clients at once.

 ```
 using RiotGames;